Above: Photos of different types of pigmentation disorders. The right diagnosis by your doctor is the most fundamental part of treatment

 Here we list down all the treatments and products that have been scientifically proven to be beneficial for pigmentation.
 Combining these different treatments will not only give you optimal results, but it could also save you from parting with your hard earned money.

 Role of broad spectrum sunscreen was found to be beneficial in melasma management.
 This should be obvious enough, as one of the main risk factors for developing melasma is UV radiation from sun exposure.
 Patients with melasma should be applying at least SPF30 daily to reduce pigmentation following sun exposure.
 Dr Bob Remedies Sunblock is rated at SPF46.

-A triple combination therapy containing hydroquinone, topical retinoid and topical corticosteroid was the first combination topical therapy to obtain US FDA approval.
-Triple combination therapy found to be superior to hydroquinone monotherapy.
+A triple combination therapy containing depigmenting agent, Vitamin A derivative and topical anti-inflammatory agent was the first combination topical therapy to obtain US FDA approval.
+Triple combination therapy found to be superior to depigmenting agent monotherapy.

-The side effects of hydroquinone include that it can cause irritant dermatitis in some individuals.
+The side effect of depigmenting agents include that it can cause irritant dermatitis in some individuals.
 Long term usage can lead to exogenous ochronosis.
 Due to these concerns, there is a need to find safer alternatives.

 Arbutin is an extract from the Bearberry plant.
 It is one of the most efficient skin lighteners, reducing skin pigmentation by competitively inhibiting tyrosinase.
 Dr Bob Remedies contains Alpha Arbutin, which is the more stable and effective form of Arbutin.

 Antioxidants and Glutathione